-- We analyze the offloading problem in MCC and propose a multi-queue model to capture the essential elements. - We derive a new queueing theoretic result; the sizeaware value function for M/G/1-queue with an intermittently available server. - 3) We give new state- and cost-aware offloading policies that take into account the mobility, the existing tasks, and the anticipated tasks.
-By means of numerical examples, we further demonstrate that significant gains can be available.
+- 1) We analyze the offloading problem in MCC and propose a multi-queue model that captures the essential elements. - 2) We derive the size-aware value function for M/G/1queue with an intermittently available server. - 3) We give new state- and cost-aware offloading policies that take into account the mobility, and the existing and anticipated tasks.
+By means of numerical examples, we further demonstrate that significant gains are available.

 The rest of the paper is organized as follows.
-In Section II, we introduce the model and the notation.
+Section II introduces the model and notation.
 The value function for M/G/1 with intermittently available server is derived in Section III.
-Section IV describes the new dynamic offloading policies, which are evaluated in the numerical examples.
-Section V concludes the paper.
+The new offloading policies are given and evaluated in Section IV, and Section V concludes the paper.